 Keep your blood pressure down

 It is very important to have your blood pressure checked regularly.
 The combination of high blood pressure and diabetes is a particularly high risk factor for complications.
 Even mildly raised blood pressure should be treated if you have diabetes.
-Medication, often with two or even three different drugs, may be needed to keep your blood pressure down.
-See separate leaflet called Diabetes and High Blood Pressure for more details.
+Medication, often with two or even three different medicines, may be needed to keep your blood pressure down.
+See the separate leaflet called Diabetes and High Blood Pressure.

 If you smoke - now is the time to stop

 Smoking is a high risk factor for complications.
 You should see your practice nurse or attend a smoking cessation clinic if you have difficulty stopping smoking.
 If necessary, medication or nicotine replacement therapy (nicotine gum, etc) may help you to stop.